nibon/solve360/README.md

     10002  # Keys 'status' and 'count' plus 10000 contacts

 Parameter `pages` must be a positive number.
-There is currently no parameter that means fetches all objects disregarding how many there is.
-Just set `pages` to a number high enough.
+There is currently no parameter that fetches all objects available disregard how many there is totally.
+Just set `pages` to a number high enough to include the number of objects required.

 ### Show contact